alkinum/alphapush/Roadmap.md

 ### v0.3.0

-- [ ] Add email authentication method
+- [ ] User role system.
-- [ ] In-app end-to-end encrypted communication
+- [ ] In-app end-to-end encrypted communication.

 ### Future

+- [ ] Add email authentication method with invitation code system.
 - [ ] Allow to filter notifications by category.
 - [ ] Allow to add a ttl to the notification.
+- [ ] Configurable logical deletion of notifications.

 ## Done